-The Cliffs of Moher are one of Ireland’s most popular natural attractions.
+The Cliffs of Moher are one of Ireland’s most popular natural attractions and many movies feature the Cliffs of Moher.
 Spanning 14 kilometres (8.7 miles) along the west coast of Ireland, the cliffs stand at 702 feet (214 metres) above the wild Atlantic Ocean.

 Often unbeknownst to many, a scene from Harry Potter was actually filmed on-site.
 Keen to learn more?
 Read on to find out all you need to know.

 The global phenomenon that is Harry Potter is today a household name.
 And while you were enjoying Harry Potter and the Half-Blood Prince (the sixth instalment in the series), you may have spotted a familiar sight: the Cliffs of Moher.

 Indeed, the world-famous cliffs make an appearance in the scene where Harry and Dumbledore journey in search of Voldemort’s Horcrux.

 The scene in question – what to watch out for